jorgevee/fournex/README.md

 - To use LangGraph, you can create a new `Graph` instance and add `Chain` actors to it.
 - Each `Chain` actor represents a step in the computation and can be connected to other actors to form a cycle.
 - You can then execute the graph and retrieve the results.
+  -This project uses LangServe to expose LangChain runnables and chains as a REST API, powered by the fantastic FastAPI framework.
+Here's an overview of how it works:

+## LangServe & FastAPI Integration

+- LangServe seamlessly integrates with FastAPI, allowing you to deploy your LangChain logic as endpoints with ease.
+This means:

+  Automatic validation: Input and output schemas are automatically inferred from your LangChain objects, ensuring correct data format and providing rich error messages during API calls.
+  Comprehensive API docs: Enjoy comprehensive API documentation generated with JSONSchema and Swagger, making it easy for developers to understand and utilize your endpoints.
+  Flexible access: Choose from various endpoints like /invoke/, /batch/, and /stream/ to handle different request types and concurrent calls efficiently.

 ## Contributing